python/typing/docs/spec/qualifiers.rst

     SmallInt = Annotated[int, ValueRange(0, 100)]
     SmallInt(1)  # Type error

+:pep:`593` and an earlier version of this specification used the term "annotations" instead of "metadata" for the extra arguments to ``Annotated``.
+The term "annotations" is deprecated to avoid confusion with the parameter, return, and variable annotations that are part of the Python syntax.

-Consuming annotations
+Consuming metadata
-^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

-Ultimately, the responsibility of how to interpret the annotations (if at all) is the responsibility of the tool or library encountering the ``Annotated`` type.
-A tool or library encountering an ``Annotated`` type can scan through the annotations to determine if they are of interest (e.g., using ``isinstance()``).
+Ultimately, the responsibility of how to interpret the metadata (if at all) is the responsibility of the tool or library encountering the ``Annotated`` type.
+A tool or library encountering an ``Annotated`` type can scan through the metadata to determine if they are of interest (e.g., using ``isinstance()``).

-**Unknown annotations:** When a tool or a library does not support annotations or encounters an unknown annotation it should just ignore it and treat annotated type as the underlying type.
-For example, when encountering an annotation that is not an instance of ``struct2.ctype`` to the annotations for name (e.g., ``Annotated[str, 'foo', struct2.ctype("<10s")]``), the unpack method should ignore it.
+**Unknown metadata:** When a tool or a library does not support metadata or encounters an unknown metadata object it should ignore it and treat the annotated type as the base type.
+For example, when encountering a metadata object that is not an instance of ``struct2.ctype`` in the metadata for a name (e.g., ``Annotated[str, 'foo', struct2.ctype("<10s")]``), the ``struct2`` unpack method should ignore it.

-**Namespacing annotations:** Namespaces are not needed for annotations since the class used by the annotations acts as a namespace.
+**Namespacing metadata:** Namespaces are not needed for metadata since the class used by the metadata object acts as a namespace.

-**Multiple annotations:** It's up to the tool consuming the annotations to decide whether the client is allowed to have several annotations on one type and how to merge those annotations.
+**Multiple metadata object:** It's up to the tool consuming the metadata to decide whether the client is allowed to have several metadata objects on one type and how to merge those objects.

-Since the ``Annotated`` type allows you to put several annotations of the same (or different) type(s) on any node, the tools or libraries consuming those annotations are in charge of dealing with potential duplicates.
+Since the ``Annotated`` type allows you to put several metadata objects of the same (or different) type(s) on any type, the tools or libraries consuming the metadata are in charge of dealing with potential duplicates.
 For example, if you are doing value range analysis you might allow this::